Art & Design

 The inherent impermanence of sand—part of the museum's appeal—is intrinsically linked to the Japanese virtue of appreciating that which is not perpetual

 Reach the museum by rail, bus or air.

 Tottori Sakyu Conan Airport, just two kilometers away from the museum, connects Tottori to Tokyo's airports in just over an hour.

 The sand dunes are a 20-minute bus ride from Tottori Station.
 The Sand Museum is located at the western end of the main sand dune area.

 The fastest and most frequent direct train service to Tottori from Osaka, Kobe, and Kyoto stations is the Limited Express Super Hakuto train.
-This route attracts a surcharge for a non-JR rail segment of the route.
-For JR Pass holders, the Limited Express Hamakaze travels between Osaka and Tottori.
+This route attracts a surcharge for JR Pass holders since part of the rail segment is non-JR. For those who would like to use only JR Pass, the Limited Express Hamakaze travels between Osaka and Tottori.
 There is only one round trip per day and travel time is 90 minutes longer than the Super Hakuto.

 Overnight buses run between Tokyo and Tottori Station.